 White clover is a low-growing perennial, tolerant of shade and slightly acid soil.
 Ladino types are taller than the Dutch or wild types.
 White clover is a poor competitor with weeds unless mowed.
 It is suited for use in walkways or alleys.
 Once established, it provides long-term cover, either alone or with a low-growing turfgrass.
 It can be used in high traffic areas to minimize soil compaction and improve soil health.
 White clover tolerates wet conditions.
 Sow in early spring, frost-seed in March, or seed in early fall, along with a turfgrass, at 3 to 9 lb/A if drilled, 5 to 14 lb/A if broadcast.

 Cover crop mixtures.
 Cover crop mixtures are used to hedge against failure of one component and to get some of the benefits of both.
 A grass will usually establish quickly, holding soil in place and "nursing' the legume along.
 By taking up available soil N, the grass promotes N-fixation by the legume.
 Fertilization with N or the absence of mowing favors growth of grass over legume.
+Incorporation of several species into a mix can increase the number of benefits, but decrease the amount of each benefit.
+For example, several grasses and brassicas in a mix will result in less N fixed by legumes in that mix.
+Quick-growing, competitive grass and brassica species seeding rates should be reduced in mixes, while less competitive legumes should be kept close to monoculture seeding rates.

 For more information: